learning-zone/css-basics/README.md

 **UX or User Experience**: is how you feel about using a product or a website.
 So, your love for the way the new Apple Watch looks or your excitement that there’s finally a tablet-sized iPhone to watch those Corgi videos you’re obsessed with are reflections of UX.
 So the new look of the Facebook news feed involves a change to UI, and the way you navigate that new page is the UX.

-#### Q. What is semantic?
-Semantic HTML, or "semantically-correct HTML", is HTML where the tags used to structure content are selected and applied appropriately to the meaning of the content.

-For example, <b></b> (for bold), and <i></i> (for italic) should never be used, because they’re to do with formatting, not with the meaning or structure of the content.
-Instead, use the replacements <strong></strong> and <em></em> (meaning emphasis), which by default will turn text bold and italic (but don’t have to do so in all browsers), while adding meaning to the structure of the content

 #### Q. Why you would like to use semantic tag.
 Why Semantic HTML is Important?
 * Search Engine Optimization, accessibility, repurposing, light code.